 Convoy of Hope’s Disaster Services team was pre-positioned in Charlotte, North Carolina, and is now making their way to New Bern, North Carolina.
 Once there, they will stage at a local church parking lot before making their way by ferry to the affected areas in the Outer Banks.
 In the coming days, we will be distributing food, water, hygiene items, baby supplies, and cleaning supplies to the communities affected by Dorian.

 NASSAU, BAHAMAS — The full extent of Dorian’s destruction is being realized.
 The death toll stands at 20, but will most likely rise.
 Some estimates claim that 45% of all structures on Abaco and Grand Bahama Islands were damaged or destroyed after the hurricane struck as a Category 5 storm.
 A Convoy of Hope team is flying into Freeport this morning.
 This will be the first time we’ve been able to bring relief to this heavily affected area.
-They will be distributing food, water, hygiene kits, feminine products, and tarps.
+They will be distributing food, water, hygiene kits, menstrual health products, and tarps.
 Multiple containers are en route to the islands with water, food, tarps and tents, water filters, and solar lights.

 September 5, 2019 | 9:15 p.m.